 If you recently were struck by a vehicle while riding your bike, you are likely in a great deal of physical and emotional pain, and your injuries may prevent you from working.
 Obtaining a monetary settlement from the driver of the car that hit you could resolve some of your financial burdens, leaving you the ability to focus on getting healthy again.
-Reach out to a Blair County bicycle accident lawyer to see if you have a viable claim for a personal injury lawsuit.
-A dedicated personal injury attorney could help you decide the best course of action for your unique situation.
+Reach out to an experienced Blair County bicycle accident lawyer to see if you have a viable claim for a personal injury lawsuit.
+A dedicated injury attorney could help you decide the best course of action for your unique situation.

 Since there are not many designated biking lanes in Blair County, cars and bicycles often need to share the roads.
 Many of the collisions between drivers and bicyclists that occur in the area are avoidable and result from the negligence of a vehicle driver.
 Often, distracted driving, speeding, or driving under the influence cause collisions with bikers.
 Some drivers also attempt to illegally pass cyclists.

 Many accidents also take place at intersections and stop signs when a driver fails to yield to cyclists.
 Since bikes are much smaller than cars, motorists do not always see bikes before rear-ending or sideswiping them.
 Drivers and passengers can also injure cyclists if they do not look out for passing bikers before opening their car doors.